tiy-atl-js-jan-2017/welcome/Prework/Readme.md

 3. How you learn best and how you're feeling about the upcoming class.
   * Where would you like to be in 3 months?
 12?
   * If there are problems you anticipate, this would be a good place to brainstorm how we might work around them.
+  * This could be a list of bullet points or a paragraph or two.
+The important point is to think about your goals and expectations and communicate with your instructor about how we can make The Iron Yard a good experience for you.

 This sort of reflection can be very valuable and we'll be encouraging it throughout the course.